M5ez/M5ez/README.md

 `void ez.canvas.reset()`

-Reset does everything `ez.canvas.clear()` does, but also turns on text wrap and scrolling, sets the print font and color back to the defaults from the theme and sets the left margin to 0.
+Reset does everything `ez.canvas.clear()` does, but also turns on text wrap, turns off scrolling, sets the print font and color back to the defaults from the theme and sets the left margin to 0.

 ### Canvas dimensions